Costeaux French Bakery sues county, state over fees paid during pandemic

 “One of the reasons I fought to get those fees either canceled or back filled with county funds is because I do believe that its bothersome in the least that you charge people with fees while they’re closed down,” Gore said last week.

-Gore declined to discuss the lawsuit itself, which the board of supervisors had considered behind closed doors last week.
+Gore declined to answer questions about the lawsuit itself.
+The Board of Supervisors discussed the bakery’s claims behind closed doors last week.

 “I know the owner very well,” Gore said of Seppi, and “I know his frustration.”